-Course Name: Environmental Law

-Course Code: 1202802 Semester: VIII
+Course Name: Environmental Law Course Code: 1202802 Semester: VIII

-Course Outcomes: -On successful completion of this course, the student will able to:
+Course Outcomes: -On successful completion of this course, the student will be able to:

-СО Statement CO1 Genesis of problems under the distinguishing laws relating tocontrol the pollution in India.
-CO2 Explain the judicial approach to environmental issues relating to pollution.
-CO3 Identify the factors that responsible for land, water, air, and noise pollution and remedies available under various laws.
-CO4 Define the statutory detailed provisions relating to Criminal Procedure Code, 1973, Indian Penal Code, 1860 and Code of Civil Procedure, 1908.
-CO5 Discuss the role of Public interest Litigation and its practical implementations.
+CO Statement CO1 Examine the problems under the different laws relating to control the pollution in India.
+CO2 Explain the environment protection and sustainable development.
+CO3 Identify the remedies available under various environmental laws.
+CO4 Define the Statutory Remedies under IPC, CRPC and CPC.
+CO5 Discuss the role of public interest Litigation and its practical implementations.